Background contributions in the electron-tracking Compton camera onboard SMILE-2+: Background simulations

 \subsubsection{Cosmic rays and secondary particles}

 Protons and helium nuclei are the most abundant components of cosmic rays, followed by electrons.
-Although such primary cosmic rays come from the exterior of the solar system, the solar wind magnetic field, commonly referred to as solar modulation, decelerates the incoming low-energy charged particles.
-In addition, the Earth's geomagnetic field prevents the incidence of the charged particle.
-Therefore, the intensity of the primary cosmic rays depends on solar activity and cutoff rigidity.
-Moreover, such primary cosmic rays can produce secondary elementary particles, such as protons, neutrons, electrons, positrons, and photons, through atmospheric interactions.
-Because the intensity of the secondary particles is affected by the intensity of primary particles and atmospheric density, considerable computation time is inevitably involved.
+Although such primary cosmic rays come from the exterior of the solar system, the solar wind magnetic field, commonly referred to as solar modulation, decelerates the incoming low-energy charged particles. \ikeda{ In addition, the Earth’s magnetic field prevents lower-energy charged cosmic-ray particles from reaching the balloon altitude. } Therefore, the intensity of the primary cosmic rays depends on solar activity and the cutoff rigidity.
+Moreover, the primary cosmic rays can produce secondary elementary particles, such as protons, neutrons, electrons, positrons, and photons, through atmospheric interactions.
+Because the intensity of the secondary particles is affected by the intensity of the primary particles and the atmospheric density, the computation time is inevitably large.

-Therefore, the intensity and the incident angular distribution of the cosmic rays and secondary particles were estimated using the PARMA4.0 software~\cite{PARMA}.
-PHITS-based analytical radiation model in the atmosphere (PARMA) was constructed using numerous analytical functions whose parameters were fitted to reproduce the results of the extensive air shower simulation performed by PHITS~\cite{PHITS}.
-Therefore, PARMA instantaneously provides terrestrial cosmic-ray fluxes at various locations, altitudes, and solar activities.
-The direction-dependent cutoff rigidity in the SMILE-2+ environment is shown in Fig~\ref{fig:rigidity_map} using the COR tool~\cite{COR2022} and is roughly asymmetric with respect to the azimuth angle.
+Therefore, the intensity and the incident angular distribution of the cosmic rays and secondary particles were estimated using PARMA4.0 software~\cite{PARMA}. \ikeda{While there are simulation tools based on the Monte Carlo method like CORSIKA~\cite{CORSIKA}, COSMOS~\cite{Sako2021}, and FLUKA~\cite{FLUKA}, the PHITS-based analytical radiation model in the atmosphere (PARMA) was constructed using numerous analytical functions whose parameters were fitted to reproduce the results of the extensive air shower simulations performed with PHITS~\cite{PHITS}.} Therefore, PARMA can instantaneously provide terrestrial cosmic-ray fluxes at various locations, altitudes, and solar activities.
+The direction-dependent cutoff rigidity in the SMILE-2+ environment, shown in Fig.~\ref{fig:rigidity_map}, was obtained using the COR tool~\cite{COR2022} and is roughly asymmetric with respect to the azimuth angle.
 The vertical cutoff rigidity of 8.7~GV was consistent with that calculated using PARMA.
 The azimuth and zenith dependence of the cutoff rigidity is considered in PARMA by assuming that the Earth's magnetic field is a simple dipole.
-The calculated flux of protons, including the secondary and the secondary particles of the neutrons, electrons, and positrons in the SMILE-2+ background observation, is shown in Fig.~\ref{fig:flux_parma}.
-For the proton spectrum, the cosmic-ray proton creates a bump at approximately 10~GeV.
+The calculated flux of protons, the secondary particles of the neutrons, electrons, and positrons in the SMILE-2+ background observation, is shown in Fig.~\ref{fig:flux_parma}.
+The primary cosmic-ray protons lead to a peak at approximately 10~GeV in the proton spectrum.